Select a unit of measurement and your gender.

 If you are a female, measure your abdomen (smallest horizontal circumference around abdominal area), hips (largest horizontal circumference around the hips), neck (with tape sloping slightly downward in front), & height (without shoes).
 Enter your height, neck, waist, and hip measurements.
 Finally, click the calculate button to see your estimated body fat.

-This calculator uses a formula adopted from the U.S Navy to give you a decent estimate of your body fat percentage.
-This is only an estimate and is not meant to replace more accurate body fat testing procedures such as DEXA scans or hydrodensitometry weighing (underwater weighing).
+This calculator uses a formula adopted from the U.S Navy to give you a ball park estimate of your body fat percentage.
+This is only an estimate and is not meant to replace more accurate body fat testing procedures like as DEXA scan.

 General Body fat Guidelines